Fayum (fossil deposit): Geographical location

-To the south is the small basin of el-Gharaq, which has a maximum depth of 4 m below the sea surface.
+To the south is the small basin of el-Gharaq, which has a maximum depth of 4 m below sea level.
 It is followed by the Wadi el-Rayyan in the southwest and west of the Fayum basin.
-This is an approximately 700 km^{2} large depression with the deepest point at about 42 m below sea level.
-The Wadi is fed by its own springs and is today partly filled by lake El Rayan, a two-part artificial lake measuring 51 and 62 km^{2} respectively.
+This is an approximately 700 km2 large depression, with its deepest point at about 42 m below sea level.
+The Wadi is fed by its own springs and is today partly filled by lake El Rayan, a two-part artificial lake measuring 51 and 62 km2 respectively.

 However, the northern border of the Fayum basin is significant, where several escarpments rise.
-They run from southwest to northeast over a length of around 70 km and are separated from each other by plateau-like plains.
+They run from southwest to northeast, over a length of around 70 km, and are separated from each other by plateau-like plains.
 The terrain thus rises from Lake Qarun at its lowest point to an average of 350 m above sea level.
 The most important escarpments from south to north are the Birket Qarun Escarpment, the Qasr el-Sagha Escarpment and the Gebel Qatrani Escarpment.
-In between, there are smaller steps such as the el-Ekhwat Escarpment and the Talata Escarpment.
+In between, there are smaller steps, such as the el-Ekhwat Escarpment and the Talata Escarpment.

-The south-western end of the escarpments marks the Wadi al-Hitan ("Valley of the Whales", also Zeuglodon valley), around 50 km from Lake Qarun.
+The south-western end of the escarpments marks the Wadi al-Hitan ("Valley of the Whales" or Zeuglodon Valley), around 50 km from Lake Qarun.
 The area has been a UNESCO World Natural Heritage Site since 2005.
 It is a broad, flat, approximately 10 km long valley that is not an actual wadi in the geomorphologic sense.
 It is bordered to the northwest by the Birket Qarun Escarpment.
-In the southwest, on the other hand, a series of flat-topped hills form the end (the so-called "border hills").
+In the southwest, on the other hand, a series of flat-topped hills forms the end and are called the "border hills".
 These two geographical boundaries narrow the valley from about 4 km wide in the northeast to about 0.5 km in the southwest.
-About 5 km further northeast towards the Fayum basin, another group of hills extends, among them the Garet Gehannam rises about 120 m above the surrounding area as an important landmark.
+About 5 km further northeast towards the Fayum basin, another group of hills extends, among them the Garet Gehannam, which rises about 120 m above the surrounding area as an important landmark.